Five Day Fraser Island Adventure

 INCLUDES WHALE WATCHING TOUR ABOARD QUICK CAT II

 Trekabout Photography Workshops hold current Department of Environment and Resource Management (DERM) Commercial Activity Permits for Fraser Island.

 Please check back for additional dates.
 If you subscribe to the TREKeZine RSS feed, you will be automatically notified when more workshop dates are released.

 Click here for Bookings.

 Building on the tremendous success of the 3 Day Fraser Island Experience, Trekabout bring you the 5 Day Fraser Island Adventure Photography Workshop and Tour.

-This workshop adventure is limited to eight (6) participants and provides travel in two comfortable luxury four wheel drives.
+This workshop adventure is limited to six (6) participants and provides travel in two comfortable and very capable four wheel drives.